 Installing a bunch of plugins on a WordPress website will add tremendous amount of junk files on web server.
 This can cause servers to respond slowly.
 Try to use only required plugins from trusted sources.
 If you’ve any unwanted plugin, deactivate or uninstall it.
-For starting out, you can have a look at this compiled list of the most essential and widely used Plugins for WordPress.
+For starting out, you can have a look at this compiled list of the most essential and widely used plugins for WordPress.

-4. Use a Content Delivery Network (CDN)
+4. Use Content Delivery Network (CDN)

 CDN caches your static content and spreads it to all their servers around the globe.
-Whenever a visitor visits the website a CDN serves them your content from the nearest CDN server location.
-This practice really helps you boost up your website page load speed.
+Whenever a visitor visits a website, CDN serves them your content from the nearest server location.
+This practice really helps you boost up your website page load globally.

 - Rackspace Cloud Files